Manipulative Child Behavior: Signs, Symptoms, & Solutions

 4. Be your child’s role model

-You may also use an indirect role modeling strategy, such as displaying a film or telling a tale that incorporates lessons on manipulative behavior management, to teach your children.
+You may also use an indirect role modelling strategy, such as displaying a film or telling a tale that incorporates lessons on manipulative behaviour management, to teach your children.
 Characters in the movie or tale would be separate from the child’s identity, allowing you to avoid condemning and humiliating them while educating them.

 5. Participate and instruct